-A public benefit corporation that has any assets cannot convert its corporate form to a mutual benefit corporation, religious corporation, business corporation, social purpose corporation, or cooperative corporation unless written consent of the Attorney General has been obtained.
+A public benefit corporation that has any assets cannot convert its corporate form to a mutual benefit corporation, business corporation, social purpose corporation, or cooperative corporation unless written consent of the Attorney General has been obtained.
 The Attorney General requires certification that all charitable assets will be transferred to another charity as a condition to consent.
-Likewise, if a mutual benefit corporation holds charitable assets, notice of the transaction should be submitted to the Attorney General.
+Likewise, if a mutual benefit corporation solicited, received, or hold charitable assets, notice of the transaction must be submitted to the Attorney General.11